MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 1. **Assign a Phone System license.** You can assign a Phone System license to your users from the Microsoft 365 admin center or using Powershell.
 For more information, see [Assign Teams add-on licenses to users](https://docs.microsoft.com/microsoftteams/teams-add-on-licensing/assign-teams-add-on-licenses).

-2. Make sure your users are in Teams Only mode.
+2. Make sure you're in Teams Only mode.
 To check this, in the Teams admin center, go to **Org-wide settings > Teams upgrade**.
 The coexistence mode should be set to Teams only.

 3. **Create and validate emergency addresses.** In the Teams admin center, go to **Locations > Emergency addresses** to set up emergency addresses.
 To learn more, see [Add, change, or remove an emergency location for your organization](https://docs.microsoft.com/MicrosoftTeams/add-change-remove-emergency-location-organization).